Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 The person whose pool they are in.
 Thus, for some constraints, we need to view this as a directed graph or network where we merge verticies p and p' (likewise with d and d').
 All edges from d' to p need to be directed like that, and edges from d to p' need to be directed like that.
 Call this the Proposal network.
+We can also think of it as a network of tasks where each transplant is a proposed task.
+Directed edges are partial ordering constraints of tasks.
-[Name consultation needed] We call a constraint maybe-feasible if it is easy to detect the violation of the constraint, but hard to enumerate/list using standard computational complexity definitions of easy(polynomial time) and hard(exponential space).[Name consultation needed]
+[Name consultation needed]
+We call a constraint maybe-feasible if it is easy to detect the violation of the constraint, but hard to enumerate/list using standard computational complexity definitions of easy(polynomial time) and hard(exponential space).[Name consultation needed]

 ### Chest Cavity Constraints: